Issa-Khalif/Practice-repo-July/README.md

 #practice

-I will be practicing my rough project here
+I will be practicing my rough project here.
+Enjoy.